rajarshi008/Learn-Prob-Temporal-Logic/README.md

 ### Getting Started

 PriTL requires [Python3.12+](https://www.python.org/downloads/), and some Python libaries.
 PriTL also requires the installation of [SPOT](https://spot.lre.epita.fr/) and [PRISM](https://www.prismmodelchecker.org/).
-Note that we have modified the PRISM source to suit our purposes, so we provide our customized version along with the supplementary material.
+Note that we have modified the PRISM source to suit our purposes, so we rely on a forked version of PRISM.
+We now give the steps of the installation process.

 Start by creating a virtual environment and installing the required python libraries
 ```